Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-stress.md

 **Stressful Event Series:**

-1. Struggling to find a solution to a complex problem despite extensive research.
+1. Struggling to solve a complex problem despite extensive research.
 2. Feeling increasing pressure to perform or meet expectations.
 3. Experiencing a personal crisis that demands vulnerability and emotional engagement.

 **Internal Dialog:**

 1. "I need to gather more information before making a decision."
-2. "I must find a way to solve this problem on my own."
+2. "I must find a way to solve this problem alone."
 3. "Why can't people respect my need for privacy and space?"

 **Unhealthy Self-Talk:**

-1. "I can't ever let anyone see that I don't know something."
+1. "I can't let anyone see that I don't know something."
-2. "I'm only valuable if I can solve every problem on my own."
+2. "I'm only valuable if I can solve every problem independently."
 3. "Emotions are a weakness and should be suppressed."

 **Healthy Self-Talk:**